uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 export const db = drizzle(client);
 ```

-> Yes, this subsection was essentially a repeat of things you already learned in the Drzzle chapter.
+> Yes, this subsection was essentially a repeat of things you already learned in the Drizzle chapter.

 ### Linting